Invalid email address

 5. Track and measure impact

 Like any other campaign, you need to measure the performance, including which influencers got you the best results.
-This way, you can not only repeat the campaign, but you can also identify what type of content performed the best and who you should work with again.
+This way, you can not only repeat the campaign with better results, but you can also identify what type of content performed the best and who you should work with again.

-When influencers create amazing content for you, you can continue with an affiliate or ambassador relationship.
+When influencers create amazing content for you, you can continue with an influencer affiliate or ambassador relationship.

 This becomes a lot easier when you leverage technology and tools that can do it for you.
 For example, MightyScout creates a report dashboard where you can get a snapshot of the entire campaign in one place, from the ROI to the content posted.